Why Would Someone Use a Certificate of Deposit

 Who Should Consider Using CDs?

-The benefits are clear, but is a CD right for you?
+The benefits of certificate of deposit accounts are clear.
+But is a CD right for you?

 CDs are ideal for: